Brady North: Coaching career

+Tampa Bay Rays

 On January 18, 2019, the Tampa Bay Rays hired North to serve as the hitting coach for their rookie-level affiliate, the Gulf Coast League Rays.

-After 2019 North was promoted to the Rays High-A affiliate the Bowling Green Hot Rods where they would end up winning the High-A Easy Championship.
+After the 2019 season, North was promoted to the Rays' High-A affiliate, the Bowling Green Hot Rods, where they would end up winning the High-A East Championship.

-During the offseason of 2021 North worked winter ball in LIDOM as the Hitting Coach for Leones del Escogido.
+During the offseason of 2021, North worked winter ball in LIDOM as the hitting coach for Leones del Escogido.
 On November 18, 2021, the Rays promoted North to their major league coaching staff.

-In the offseason of 2024 North was hired by Criollos de Caguas of the Roberto Clemente profesional baseball league in Puerto Rico to serve as the teams hitting coach.
-North is currently still with the team for the 2025 season.
+In the 2024 offseason, North was hired by the Criollos de Caguas of the Roberto Clemente professional baseball league in Puerto Rico to serve as the team's hitting coach.

 October 3, 2025, the Rays announced that North would not return to the major league coaching staff in 2026, and offered him an alternative role within the organization.

-North spent 4 seasons in the Major League Staff with Tampa Bay.
+Baltimore Orioles

+On November 20, 2025, the Baltimore Orioles hired North to serve as the team's assistant hitting coach under new manager Craig Albernaz.